buditanrim/buditanrim.github.io/_posts/2021-01-15-give-back-to-community.md

  - "seo/giving-back.jpg"
 ---

-I work in the industry for more than a decade.
+I have been working in the industry for more than a decade.
 I have been getting similar questions repeatedly from junior product designers who are struggling to navigate their careers.

 I've been wondering: Why do I get all of these similar questions?